Russia shells regional HQ in Kherson central square, Ukraine says | Law-Order

 - Ukraine

-Russian forces firing multiple rocket launchers hit the regional administration building on the central square of the recently liberated southern city of Kherson on Wednesday, the deputy head of Ukraine's presidential office said.
+Russian forces firing multiple rocket launchers hit the regional administration building on the central square of the recently liberated southern Ukrainian city of Kherson on Wednesday, a senior Ukrainian official.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)